top of page

 "An Estar is Born"

 Martin returns to Los Angeles after a successful tour just as his debut album is released.
-A viral hit and an unexpected collaboration with global superstar Bad Bunny catapult “Hola Martin” into mainstream fame.
+A viral hit and an unexpected collaboration with a global pop superstar catapults “Hola Martin” into mainstream fame.
 As Martin’s ego grows alongside his success, the truth about the stolen songs begins to surface.
 When Gabby finally learns the truth about her music, she confronts Martin and throws him out of her home.

 Ep.
 7